lealceldeiro/com.lealceldeiro.asciidoc-extensions/README.md

 This macro is a wrapper around https://mathparser.org/.
 This means the actual logic to calculate whatever expression is passed to the macro is performed by https://mathparser.org/

-Before continue reading, it's important that you understand that this software does NOT grant you any type of license for use of https://mathparser.org/.
+Before continue reading, it's important that you understand that this software doesn’t grant you any type of license for use of https://mathparser.org/.

 While this software is [licensed under MIT](./LICENSE),